 The number of authorizations to cultivate marijuana outdoors doubled to 33 so far this year from last summer’s 17, according to new figures from Health Canada.

-Interest in lower-cost outdoor cultivation comes as large producers hit the breaks on greenhouse projects, which can cost upwards of 200 million Canadian dollars ($170 million) each.
+Interest in lower-cost outdoor cultivation comes as large producers hit the brakes on greenhouse projects, which can cost upwards of 200 million Canadian dollars ($170 million) each.

 Only 10 months after the first outdoor approval was granted, the amount of space licensed to grow cannabis in Canada is heavily skewed toward outdoor cultivation.